A Bayesian approach to learning mixtures of nonparametric components

-Although modeling $I_k$'s with more flexible shapes are possible, the main computational bottleneck is efficient sampling from a truncated multivariate normal.
+Yilei Zhang$^{1}$,\quad Yun Wei$^{2,}$,\quad Aritra Guha$^{3}$,\quad XuanLong Nguyen$^{1, *}$ \ Although modeling $I_k$'s with more flexible shapes are possible, the main computational bottleneck is efficient sampling from a truncated multivariate normal.
 Most existing methods address linear constraints (\cite{geweke1991efficient,kotecha1999gibbs,fernandez2007perfectly,chopin2011fast,botev2017normal}), and an exact Hamiltonian Monte Carlo sampler \cite{pakman2014exact} has been developed to handle both linear and quadratic inequality constraints.
 However, scalable samplers for more flexible constraints remain limited.
 Thus, extending from hypercubes to more general H-polytopes is straightforward (\cite{botev2017normal}), but efficient sampling under nonconvex constraints remains underexplored.
 Developing scalable algorithms for such cases is an interesting direction for future work.